Security-Onion-Solutions/securityonion-docs/architecture.rst

 -  :ref:`elastalert`
 -  :ref:`redis`

-Forward Node
+Sensor Node
 ~~~~~~~~~~~~

-A ``forward node`` forwards alerts and logs from :ref:`suricata` and :ref:`zeek` via :ref:`elastic-agent` to :ref:`logstash` on the manager node, where they are stored in :ref:`elasticsearch` on the manager node or a search node (if the manager node has been configured to use a search node).
-Full packet capture recorded by :ref:`stenographer` or :ref:`suricata` remains on the forward node itself.
+A ``sensor node`` forwards alerts and logs from :ref:`suricata` and :ref:`zeek` via :ref:`elastic-agent` to :ref:`logstash` on the manager node, where they are stored in :ref:`elasticsearch` on the manager node or a search node (if the manager node has been configured to use a search node).
+Full packet capture recorded by :ref:`stenographer` or :ref:`suricata` remains on the sensor node itself.

-Forward nodes run the following components:
+Sensor nodes run the following components:

 -  :ref:`zeek`
 -  :ref:`suricata`